15 Best Places To Visit In August For A Heavenly Escape

 Spiti, a cold desert mountain valley, is a love of many travellers, and it's beautiful to visit in August.
 The temperature ranges from 4°C to 15°C, which means it's moderately cold.
 When travelling by road, ensure you're careful as there may be slush and water crossings.
 Besides that, the place is sure to captivate your heart, with a beautiful sky full of stars, treks connecting you to nature, and rivers that remind you of the flow of life.

-How To Reach: The nearest airport to Spiti is Kullu Airport and the nearest railway station is Joginder Nagar Railway Station (360 km away).
-Thereafter the best way would be to rent a bike and reach by road.
+How To Reach: The nearest airport to Spiti is Kullu Airport, and the nearest railway station is Joginder Nagar Railway Station (360 km away).
+After that, the best way would be to rent a bike and reach by road.

-Where To Stay: ZostelHotel Kunphen (pet-friendly) and Hotel Spiti Heritage
+Where To Stay: ZostelHotel Kunphen (pet-friendly) and Hotel Spiti Heritage.
+For more options, check out our list here.

 Kumarakom

-Only about 15 km from Kottayam, you'll find Kumarakom which is a cluster of islands on the Vembanad lake.
-If you're a water baby then you ought to visit this place at least once.
-In August, the weather will be pleasant ranging between 24°C to 27°C degrees, so you can enjoy the place in all its glory.
+Only about 15 km from Kottayam, you'll find Kumarakom, which is a cluster of islands on the Vembanad lake.
+If you're a water baby, then you ought to visit this place at least once.
+In August, the weather will be pleasant, ranging between 24°C to 27°C, so you can enjoy the place in all its glory.

-How To Reach: The best way to reach this place for major cities would be to take a flight to Kochi (Cochin) airport which is about 77 km away (1.5-hour car ride).
+How To Reach: The best way to reach this place from major cities would be to take a flight to Kochi (Cochin) airport, which is about 77 km away (a 1.5-hour car ride).

 Where To Stay: HouseboatsLakeside Cottage Airbnb and Coconut Lagoon.